-In the midst of everything that is happening in the world right now, I thought it was time to spread some happiness by keying in on one of my favorite places we explored on our trip to Paris back in April.
-Before leaving, we took to travel books and, of course, the internet (aka pinterest) to figure out what spots we wanted to hit during our stay.
+I wanted to take some time to jump back to our April Paris trip by keying in on one of my favorite places we explored.
+Before leaving, we took to travel books and, of course, the internet to figure out what spots we wanted to hit during our stay.
 Upon searching, we stumbled upon the blog post My Secret Paris Archive directing readers to check out the small antique shop La Galcante.
 We knew instantly that this was something special to add to our list.
 It is important to us to not just hit the main attractions but to really dig into a city's culture and unique gems.

 La Galcante happily sits at 52 Rue de l'Arbre Sec, 75001 Paris, France though you could easily pass by without noticing the hidden walkway to the shop.
 As you stroll down the street, keep your eyes peeled for a blue door with an old brass knocker on it.
 Peer in around the corner, and you'll see stacks of old books sitting on top of carts by the local's bikes with the La Galcante's store front glimmering through at the end looking right back at you to invite you in.

 The outside of the shop is just as lovely as the inside.
 It gives your eyes an abundance of visual pleasure with old cobblestone covering the ground and antique windows that have all the old boxes and crates piled high against them.
 The feeling that you found something special and secret instantly overcomes you.
 Take that all in before you step inside the doors to the shop.